tounano/hyperquext-medirect/README.md

 var request = hyperquextMeDirect(hyperquext)
 ```

-From now on you can specify in options `{maxRedirects: true}` and you're set.
+From now on you can specify in options `{maxRedirects: 5}` and you're set.

 ## install